pablodecm/phd_thesis/src/101_chapter_1.md

   $M_{\textrm{Planck}} \approx 10^{19} \textrm{GeV}$, which is
   generally referred as the *hierarchy problem*.
-In the absence of New Physics or additional interaction mechanisms, the only way to obtain the observed Higgs mass from a the bare Higgs mass (at zero energies) is through a very precise cancellation of divergences, which is regarded as an *unnatural* or *fine-tuned* property of the SM theory.
+In the absence of New Physics or additional interaction mechanisms, the only way to obtain the observed Higgs mass from the bare Higgs mass (at zero energies) is through a very precise cancellation of divergences, which is regarded as an *unnatural* or *fine-tuned* property of the SM theory.